Post re edited 02/07/20 - The photo is of an older version to what is linked.

-The Pouch – It is a 1.2litre bag made with water resistant material and rot proof thread.
+The Pouch – It is the Predator IA medical pouch which is a 1.2litre bag made with water resistant material and rot proof thread.
 Made by Karrimoor SF it is a super durable zip sealed bag with enough pockets and elastic loops to hold everything.
 There are only two elastic loops when you purchase it so we stitched these to make spaces for the contents.
 It also comes with a back that can be strapped and clipped to most likely what ever you want.
-The bag is then attached by a large sheet of velcro.
-We bought ours for £28.95 from The Kit Shop.
+The bag is then attached by a large sheet of velcro. £24.04

-Chest seal – The nightingale dressing developed by Prometheus Medical. £13.14 purchased from SP Services
+Chest seal* – The Russel Chest Seal developed by Prometheus Medical. £13.30 purchased from Prometheus Medical.

-Celox gauze – The Celox gauze rapid is a haemostatic agent that is a great size for this pouch. £46.80 from SP Services
+Prometheus chito gauze* – The chito gauze is a haemostatic agent that is a great size for this pouch.
+From Prometheus Medical £25.00

 Face shield – Laedal face shield. £1.86 from SP Services.

-4″ Olaes trauma dressing – Developed by Prometheus Medical. £11.22 From SP Services.
+Prometheus trauma dressing* – Developed by Prometheus Medical.
+From Prometheus Medical. £3.50

-Nitrile gloves – These are very tough gloves, but harder to know if they have been punctured as they do not rip so easily and also as they are black it is harder to see blood on them.
-They come in a box of 50 pairs which costs £16.74 so £0.33 for each pair.
-From Emergency Services Supplies.
+Bear Claw nitrile gloves – These are very tough gloves, but harder to know if they have been punctured as they do not rip so easily.
+They come in a box of 100 pairs which costs £22.50 so £0.23 for each pair.
+From Prometheus Medical

 Marker pen – We find the best marker pens are the retractable sharpie pens, as you do not loose the lid.
 Because this pouch is small we use the mini sharpie pens that can be purchased in most stationary shops. £1.50